the-hive-lab/.github/README.md

-# .github
-Public readme repo for the HIVE Lab!
+# Welcome to the HIVE Lab!

+The Human and Intelligent Vehicle Ensemble (HIVE) Lab explores the algorithms and architectures to create human-robot teams.
+We have several public repositories that provide useful ROS2 nodes and paper results.